Nezreka/Spotify-Plex-Playlist-Sync/README.md

   All packages installed already.
 I borked the upload process.
   You may need to install the requirements.txt anyway.

+For Macos you will will use pip3 and python3 to install / run the app.

 Required callback is: http://localhost:8888/callback

 You can change this to any you prefer in spotify_service.py